-Fourth Trimester Podcast Episode 4: Midwife vs OBGYN
+Fourth Trimester Podcast Episode 4: What is a Certified Nurse Midwife?
+Midwife vs OBGYN

 Timmi Pereira is a dear friend of ours.
 She is also a Certified Nurse Midwife (CNM).
 CNM credentials are recognized nationally in the USA.
 So, what is a CNM?